rablabservice/leads_processing/README.md

 Data processing pipeline for the Longitudinal Early-onset Alzheimer's Disease Study (LEADS).

 ## Primer
-This repository contains the updated (version 2) codebase to process LEADS MRI and PET scans under the MRI-based processing pipeline.
-The new LEADS codebase, introduced in Spring 2024, is a full rewrite of the original MRI-based PET processing pipeline that was developed in 2018.
-Both codebases mimic ADNI processing, and aside from the corrections and changes noted in this document, the new codebase follows the methods used by the original pipeline.
-The new codebase is designed to be faster, more readable, more modular, and more flexible than the original codebase.
-With minor changes it should be fully extensible to other projects that want to adopt an MRI-based PET processing pipeline using a similar directory structure and file naming conventions.
+This repository contains the new codebase to process LEADS MRI and PET scans using an MRI-based processing pipeline that mimics the ADNI processing pipeline.
+The new codebase was written by D. Schonhaut in Spring 2024 as a full rewrite of the original LEADS processing code by L. Iaccarino in 2018.

+The new codebase is designed to be faster, more readable, and more modular than the original codebase.
+With minimal changes, the new code should also be fully extesible to other projects that collect PET and MRI data and want to adopt an MRI-based PET processing pipeline with a similar directory structure and file naming conventions.

-## Corrections
+## Corrections to the original LEADS processing pipeline
+The points below encompass, to the best of our knowledge, all *substantive* differences between the new LEADS pipeline and the older processing code it replaces.
+Non-substantive differences refer to any changes that do not affect the underlying values of processed data (for example, changes to file naming convenctions and directory organization, or changes to the code itself that don't affect the end result for files saved).
 1. The original codebase used SPM ImCalc to perform arithmetic operations on PET images (e.g. create an SUVR by dividing PET voxels by a scalar value).
 However, the ImCalc code was programmed to cast output values to an inappropriate data type (int16 for continuous